About me

 After successfully working on Northern Ireland's Nations League campaign for Premier Sports, he continued as lead commentator for their Euro 2024 Qualifiers on Viaplay.

-It was during this campaign in June 2023 where he reached an impressive career milestone, covering his 500th match.
+It was during the campaign in June 2023 where he reached an impressive career milestone, covering his 500th match, and a career highlight came in October as he was there to cover Northern Ireland's 5-0 victory over Bulgaria on their way to topping their Nations League group.

-Michael works as Station Manager at Lisburn's 98FM, where he dedicates a lot of his time to training new presenters, programming the output and indeed broadcasting his own show.
+Michael spent a decade as the Station Manager of Lisburn's 98FM, where he dedicated a lot of his time to training new presenters, programming the output and hosting his own very successful show.

-You can hear him every Friday at 1pm when he hosts The Score - Northern Ireland's #1 Irish League radio talk show - which mixes lively debate and interviews with some of the country's biggest sporting stars.
+The Score is now established as Northern Ireland's #1 Irish League radio talk show - which mixes lively debate and interviews with some of the country's biggest sporting stars.